mattyleecifer/plover_custom/README.md

 plov.ahk is a simple script for AutoHotKey for switching Plover input on/off with ctrl+/ or F1 F2/F3 is back/forward (ctrl left or right), and F4 is backspace.

+Added a dictionary that's just the normal dictionary but with all the briefs with spaces removed.